Danica Patrick Opens Up About Aaron Rodgers Romance and Why She's Retiring From Racing

 “I want to be remembered as a great driver, and someone who stood their ground, someone who was run and interesting to watch,” she said.
 “I hope they respect my honesty and authenticity, and just remember me as a great driver—and as a girl, too.
 That’s also been part of my story.”

-Tune in to the Indianapolis 500 for Patrick’s final ride Sunday at 6 p.m. eastern on ABC.
+Tune in to coverage of the Indianapolis 500— and Patrick’s final ride—on Sunday at 11:00 a.m.
+Eastern on ABC.